- Mission & Vision

 - balancing physical and mental fitness

 Tustin High School stands as a pillar of tradition and excellence in education in the city of Tustin and in Orange County, and is one of three comprehensive 9-12 high schools in the Tustin Unified School District.
-Tustin High School is in its ninety-fifth year of service to the Tustin community.
+Tustin High School is in its ninety-eight year of service to the Tustin community.
 Tustin High School is a California Top Ranked Public School, a former California Distinguished School and a 2015 California Gold Ribbon School.
-In 2012, THS successfully completed accreditation by the Western Association of Schools and Colleges (WASC).
+In 2018, THS successfully completed accreditation by the Western Association of Schools and Colleges (WASC).
 Tustin High was awarded the maximum accreditation term of six years.